-Cash like transactions, such as gift cards, are only allowable if purchased in accordance with the PSC Procedural Statement: Recognition and Training and by following all guidelines of the PSC Procedural Statement Study Subject Payments.
+Cash like transactions, such as gift cards, are only allowable if purchased in accordance with the following PSC Procedural Statements: Gift Cards; Recognition and Training; and, Study Subject Payments.

 Cardholders are required to provide receipts for each purchase, unless the transaction amount is $25 or less and is not for an official function.
 If the Cardholder is unable to obtain a valid receipt, they may add a comment to the report, explaining why the receipt was unobtainable.
 Multiple missing receipts may result in a violation.

 Procurement Cards may be used to make payment to foreign companies only for purchase (not rental) of the following goods and services:

 All purchases on the Procurement Card must follow the PSC Procedural Statement Sensitive Expenses and (if appropriate) Official Functions .
 Departments contemplating purchases of official functions, gifts, flowers, alcohol, memberships, contributions, and/or other sensitive items should refer to those policies for clarification.

 Cardholders cannot use the Procurement Card to purchase alcohol or other items at liquor stores.

 Cardholders are not to use the Procurement Card to purchase items otherwise covered by a mandatory price agreement.
 For a list of goods/services covered by such agreements, see the Commodity Listing .

 Office furniture is covered by a mandatory price agreement per Colorado statute and therefore is a procurement card violation except in the following situations:

 For more information about furniture purchases, see How to Buy Furniture .